 Free and budget-friendly Basingstoke and Deane fun

-Because having fun and making memories shouldn’t have to come at a price.
+Because having fun and making memories this summer shouldn’t cost the earth.

-At Love Basingstoke we understand that the six-week holidays are long and in the current climate everyone is feeling the pinch.
-Therefore, we’ve put together of list of free and low-cost activities, trips and ideas for you and your children to experience the fun Basingstoke and Deane has to offer, while keeping costs low over the longest school holiday of the year.
-We have also included some ideas of places where kids can eat for free, as every little saving helps.
+At Love Basingstoke we understand that the six-week holidays can feel long and in the current climate everyone is feeling the pinch.
+Therefore, we’ve put together of list of free and low-cost activities, trips and ideas for you and your children to experience the fun Basingstoke and Deane has to offer, while keeping costs low.
+We've also shared some great places where kids can eat for free, because every saving counts.

 Make a splash!